RagnarB83/ash-documentation/docs/_build/html/_sources/QM-interfaces.rst.txt

 ###########################
 The Psi4 interface comes in two versions, a library-based interface and an inputfile-based interface.
 The library interface means that Ash will load Psi4 Python libraries that have to be part of the same Python installation.
-In the inputfile-based interface (Psithon), Ash will create a Psi4 inputfile in Psithon syntax and will then call a separate Psi4 executable (can be a separate Python installation) via the psi4dir variable (or will find psi4 in shell PATH).
+In the inputfile-based interface (Psithon), ASH will create a Psi4 inputfile in Psithon syntax and will then call a separate Psi4 executable (can be a separate Python installation) via the psi4dir variable (or will find psi4 in shell PATH).

 Both interfaces are quite flexible.
 Most Psi4 settings are controlled by setting the psi4settings dictionary.
+The Psi4 method is controlled by the psi4method argument.
+It can be set to a functional name : e.g. 'B3LYP', 'B3LYP-D3BJ' or even 'CCSD'  and 'CCSD(T)'.
+Analytical gradients are available in Psi4 for both CCSD and CCSD(T).

 Todo:
 - Allow to pass dictionaries for other modules
-- Enable Psi4 coupled-cluster E+G calculation

 Polarizable Embedding via Psi4 and the CPPE library is possible (described later).
 Set pe=True and give path to potfile to use.